felipecoelho90/arcane-sanctum/oci/README.md

 - HTTP and HTTPS are accessible from anywhere
 - The VM is assigned a public IP address
 - Make sure to keep your private keys secure and never commit them to version control
+- All resources are properly tagged for security and compliance

 ## Cleanup